 The daily fixed-cost slice is one of the things that distinguishes nouz from a typical bookkeeping tool.
 Spreading fixed costs across every day they apply gives you a more honest daily number — but it does mean understanding what the slice represents.

 Yes.
-The daily slices, summed across a month, equal (within a fraction of a cent for rounding) the actual monthly cost.
+The daily slices, summed across a month, equal the actual monthly cost within a fraction of a cent for rounding.
 The 30.4375 divisor is exactly right for that: 12 × 30.4375 = 365.25 days, which matches an average year including leap days.
-The accounting is consistent at every view granularity.
+The accounting stays consistent at every view granularity, so no view double-counts or loses money against another.

 In month or year P&L views, nouz displays the actual periodic cost (not the sum-of-slices) to avoid showing rounding artifacts in totals.